 - Do you like to pack your car with friends or rarely have passengers?

 Buying a car shouldn't be an impulse buy.
 Do your research, know what you want, and know how much you can spend ahead of time.

-How to get the best price on a new or used car.
+How do I get the best price on a new or used car?

 There’s usually wiggle room built into a vehicle’s price.
 If you ask for the price you want to pay, they may accept the offer — and you could help the salesperson close the deal.
 There's no harm in asking.

 For a lower monthly payment, leasing the vehicle may be offered as a tempting option.
 Keep in mind this could affect your insurance premiums, so you will want to learn more about buying vs. leasing a new car.

 Should I get pre-approved for a car loan?

 A pre-approval could allow you to know your loan’s interest rate and car payment before you shop.
 This knowledge also gives you a “bottom line” figure that you can use to negotiate.

 Most importantly, when you apply for pre-approval, you're better able to determine your price range so you don’t fall in love with a car outside of your budget!